bkownacki1/CS3398-Kree-F2019/README.txt

 Sam Pugh Status:
 Front End:
     - Front End of Webpage is nearing completion and has all pieces.
-    - Needs Addtional styling for drop down menus, JS integration can use some touching up.
+    - Needs Additional styling for drop down menus, JS integration can use some touching up.
     - On click methods need to implemented for most drop down elements.
     - Color Scheme is built
     - Will finish these and integrate with JS back end API for database in next sprint.